codeninjashilliard/codeninjashilliard.github.io/ReadMe.txt

 Green Belt content will be added as the tool gets used more.

-This is meant to be used as an offline file on student's computers.
-This will NOT be used as a live webpage accessible on the internet.
 The tool has been made in HTML for the sole purpose of making it easier for ninjas to use.